microsoft/pxt/docs/writing-docs/snippets.md

     * otherAction: URL, py, example
     ### ~

-## Special (docs only)
+## Special snippet types (docs only)

-Some additional snippets for documentation pages provide the ability to render a simulator, the code of a project, or a block in-line with some text.
+Some additional snippets for use in documentation pages provide the ability to render a simulator, the code of a project, or an inline block with some text.

 | **Snippet**            | **Tutorial** | **Docs Page** | **Sim (Docs)** |
 |--------------------|:--------:|:---------:|:----------------:|